-There are many tour guides in Huaraz offering day trips – most are congregated around or just off of the main street near downtown.
-For day trips, typically you will will be picked up at your hotel between 6 and 8am in the morning and dropped off at your hotel between 6 and 7pm in the evening.
+Numerous tour guides in Huaraz offer day trips – most are congregated around or just off of the main street near downtown.
+For day trips, typically you will be picked up at your hotel between 6 and 8am in the morning and dropped off at your hotel between 6 and 7pm in the evening.

-Note: anytime you make a reservation online using the Internet, you are bound to find out the cost is much higher than if you were to reserve in person at one of their offices.
-There are a plethora of agencies in town and we encourage you to talk to several regarding pricing and availability.
+Note: anytime you make a reservation online, the cost is often much higher than if you were to reserve in person at one of their offices.
+We encourage you to talk to some of the tour agencies regarding pricing and availability.
+Shop around.
+Find a guide you connect with.
 Also note that most of the trekking agencies only accept cash.

 Also: there are many guides that freelance and will be hired by the agencies depending on their availability and willingness to accept certain prices for their services.
 As a result, theoretically you may hire one tour company one year and then hire another company the next year and have the same guides.
 However with the large number of guides in the area, this would be a rarity.